chef/automate/components/docs-chef-io/content/automate/ha_cert_selfsign.md

 ## What are Certificates?

-A security certificate is a small data file used as an Internet security technique through which the identity, authenticity and reliability of a website or Web application is established.
+A security certificate is a small data file used as an Internet security technique through which the identity, authenticity, and reliability of a website or Web application is established.

-Certificates should be rotated periodically, to ensure optimal security.
+Certificates should be rotated periodically to ensure optimal security.

 ## What are Self Signed Certificates?

-A self signed certificate is a digital certificate that is not signed by a publicly trusted certificate authority (CA).
-They are created, issued, and signed by the company or developer who is responsible for the website or software being signed.
-The private key used in such certificate is not validated by a third party and is generally used in low-risk internal networks or in the software development phase.
+A self-signed certificate is a digital certificate that is not signed by a publicly trusted certificate authority (CA).
+They are created, issued, and signed by the company or developer responsible for the website or software being signed.
+The private key used in such a certificate is not validated by a third party and is generally used in low-risk internal networks or the software development phase.
 In addition, unlike CA-issued certificates, self-signed certificates cannot be revoked.

 ## Certificate Creation

-You can create a self-signed key and certificate pair with OpenSSL utility, a command line tool for creating and managing OpenSSL certificates, keys, and other files.
+You can create a self-signed key and certificate pair with **OpenSSL** utility, a command-line tool for creating and managing *OpenSSL* certificates, keys, and other files.

 ### Prerequisites